MicrosoftDocs/microsoft-salescopilot-docs/articles/sign-in-crm-teams.md

 You must manually connect to your CRM in the following cases:

-- If you're using Dynamics 365 environment and have disconnected your CRM from the Copilot for Sales app.
+- If you're using Dynamics 365 environment and have disconnected your CRM from the Sales app.
 - If you're using Salesforce CRM.

-You must be connected to your CRM to interact with CRM data in the Copilot for Sales app.
+You must be connected to your CRM to interact with CRM data in the Sales app.
 Follow these steps to connect to your CRM:

 1. Sign in to Teams.

-1. On the left navigation pane, select **View more apps** (**...**), and then search and select **Copilot for Sales**.
+1. On the left navigation pane, select **View more apps** (**...**), and then search and select **Sales**.

 1. On the **Home** tab, select **Connect to CRM** in the upper-right corner, and then connect to your CRM using one of the following options: